KeerthiBeast/Azblob/README.md

 - Download songs the your blob storage the see the items show up in the front page

 How it works: <br />
-This application should be used with the [Azblob-API](https://github.com/KeerthiBeast/Azblob-API) to utilize its full features.
+This application should be used with [Azblob-API](https://github.com/KeerthiBeast/Azblob-API) to utilize its full features.
 The songs can be downloaded to your Azure blob using the Azblob-API.
 The songs in the blobs can then be accessed and downloaded using
 Azure Storage REST API.